The Paid Family and Medical Leave program (PFML)

+Unfortunately, the benefits described above only pertain to those Washington state employees who take parental leave or sick leave after January 1, 2020.
 Maternity and paternity leave for employees working in Washington state is a right under federal and state law, for certain eligible employees.
 In addition, birth mothers may be entitled to take additional time off under a state anti-discrimination law.

 Under the federal law, FMLA, eligible employees are allowed to take at least 12 weeks of job-protected leave in a 12 month period.
 Under Washington State’s Family Leave Act (FLA), eligible employees are also allowed to take 12 weeks of job-protected leave in a 12 month period following the birth or adoption of a child.
-FMLA and FLA run concurrently if you qualify for both, so that means a total of 12 weeks of unpaid, job-protected leave.
+FMLA and FLA run concurrently if you qualify for both, so that means a total of 12 weeks of job-protected but unpaid leave.

 If you qualify for both FLA and pregnancy disability, you will typically be entitled to 6+12=18 weeks of maternity leave.

-Am I Eligible for FMLA, FLA, or Pregnancy Disability Leave?
+Am I eligible for FMLA, FLA, or pregnancy disability leave?

 The eligibility requirements for FMLA and FLA are nearly identical.
 To qualify, you must have worked for your employer at least 1,250 hours in the 12 month period preceding your requested leave.
 Your employer also must have employed at least 50 employees for 20 workweeks (in the current or prior calendar year) within 75 miles of your worksite in order to be covered under the laws.

-What If I Qualify for FMLA, FLA and/or Pregnancy Disability Leave?
+What if I qualify for FMLA, FLA and/or Pregnancy Disability Leave?

 FLA and FMLA run concurrently, meaning that if you qualify for both, then the maximum time period for your leave is 12 weeks.
 Pregnancy disability, however, runs before FLA kicks in so if you qualify for both FLA and pregnancy disability, you will probably at least 18 weeks of unpaid leave because FLA and pregnancy disability do not run concurrently.